fintech-quagga-group/american-express-default-prediction/README.md

 * Aggregate Data
     * [amex_impute_encode_agg_data](https://www.kaggle.com/ethansilvas/amex-impute-encode-agg-data)

 Even with the compressed sized of these datasets, our TensorFlow models had trouble fitting so we followed the TensorFlow guides to building data pipelines: [Load a pandas DataFrame](https://www.tensorflow.org/tutorials/load_data/pandas_dataframe#full_example) and [Using tf.data with tf.keras](https://www.tensorflow.org/guide/data#using_tfdata_with_tfkeras).
-For our data, essentially all we needed to do was conver our columns to TensorFlow Input() objects and cast the datatypes into float32.
+For our data, essentially all we needed to do was convert our columns to TensorFlow Input() objects and cast the datatypes into float32.
 This code can be seen at the beginning of each of our neural network files, ex: [baseline_shallow_nn_agg](https://www.kaggle.com/code/ethansilvas/baseline-shallow-nn)

 ## Baseline Models